Charlie Cox (racing driver)

 Charles Richard Cox (born 10 October 1964) is a Senior Media Executive, as well as a former broadcaster and racing driver.

-Born and brought up in the suburb of Gymea in Sydney, New South Wales, he now lives with his family in the UK.
+Born and brought up in the suburb of Gymea in Sydney, New South Wales, Cox now lives with his family in the UK.

 Racing career

 Charlie Cox's 1995 British Touring Car Championship Ford Mondeo.

 Cox's earliest exposure to racing was in Australia in the late 1980s in the Production car-based "Street Sedans", raced on tracks in the Sydney area.

 Cox raced a Ford Escort RS Cosworth in the 1993 National Saloon Car Cup in Britain, winning six races, including the Willhire 24 Hour at Snetterton, to clinch the Class A championship.
 Cox retained his title the following year, taking five wins during the season.
 He also claimed the Class A title in the 1993 BRDC National Sports GT Challenge.

-For 1995 Cox moved up to the British Touring Car Championship in a Ford Mondeo for his recently formed Thames Ford Dealers team with sponsorship from the Evening Standard newspaper.
-He caused a sensation in a wet race early in the season by finishing 5th, although behind both works Fords, choosing the correct tyres and recovering from an early spin.
+For 1995, Cox moved up to the British Touring Car Championship in a Ford Mondeo for his recently formed Thames Ford Dealers team with sponsorship from the Evening Standard newspaper.
+He caused a sensation in a wet race early in the season by finishing fifth, although behind both works Fords, choosing the correct tyres and recovering from an early spin.
 However, a huge barrel-rolling crash at Thruxton left him with concussion, and caused him to miss several races.
 When he returned it was in a hatchback Mondeo, making him the first driver to race one in the BTCC.

-He subsequently raced internationally in Sportscars as well as three appearances at the Bathurst 1000.driving the Vittoria Coffee Commodore.
+Cox subsequently raced internationally in Sportscars as well as three appearances at the Bathurst 1000.driving the Vittoria Coffee Commodore.

 From 1996 to 2001, Cox raced International Class GT sports cars in the UK, South Africa and across Europe.
 Notably, Cox raced a GT1 Factory Harrier in the 1997 British GT Championship.